Diabulimia: The Signs, Symptoms & Treatment

 - Feeling uncomfortable injecting insulin in the presence of others

 - Hypoglycemic symptoms such as shakiness, sweating, chills, confusion, or nausea

-- Insulin shock symptoms such as sudden hunger, weakness, pale skin, dizziness, convulsions
+- Insulin shock symptoms such as sudden hunger, weakness, pale skin, dizziness, and convulsions

-- Acidosis symptoms such as drowsiness, dry skin, rosy cheeks, stomach aches, vomiting
+- Acidosis symptoms such as drowsiness, dry skin, rosy cheeks, stomach aches, and vomiting

 - Inconsistent of high A1c

 - Frequent urination